Seycove Secondary

 Some families may choose to vacation while school is in session, Seycove reminds families that absences will have a significant impact on student learning.

-Parents and students are asked to avoid planning vacations during instructional time.
+Have your child book an appointment to meet with their teacher(s) upon return.
+Please note, teachers will not be able to provide one on one lessons for students who have missed classes.
 Missed class time and learning opportunities cannot be replicated.
 It may not be possible to make up activities and assignments missed, nor may it be possible to provide work ahead of time.

 Students arriving late to class create an unnecessary disruption which affects the learning of all students in the classroom.
 Students who are late for class MUST report to the classroom immediately, knock on the classroom door, and wait for the teacher to admit them.
 A note explaining the student's lateness may be required.
 Students are responsible for all work missed.
 Habitual lateness will be dealt with in the same manner as absenteeism.